Sunday, February 16, 2025

 While true spring is a month and a half away on the calendar, and probably longer than that in temperatures, it was spring in my heart for a few days.
 All stresses melted away, as thoughts of what I might plant in the garden tickled my imagination.

-While the month started out very nicely here, and in spite of all my crooning over how great the warmth has been, I am not ready for the busyness of spring.
+While the month started out very nicely here, and in spite of crooning over how great the warmth felt, I am not ready for the busyness of spring.
 I have more cocooning to do.
 More cooking of hearty meals.
 More getting things in order, and house cleaning before we start traipsing in dirt and dust from outside all over again.

 And breaking into all these pleasant things is the knowledge that there are many still suffering from hurricane damage in the southeast, and fire damage in California, and all kinds of pestilence and harms around the globe.
 I sometimes struggle when life is going well for me, knowing it is hard for others.
 Do you this too?
 It seems a form of survivor's guilt.
 Not productive except that it prompts me to pray and help when and how I can.